wd-David/react-svelte5/README.md

 Rewriting a production app is risky for any team, but especially for a small startup like ours with limited engineering resources.
 Yet sometimes, the right opportunity makes it worth considering.

-We were already planning to rebuild our platform to better serve enterprise customers when Svelte 5's release candidate was announced.
-With performance issues mounting in our React app, particularly in our graphic editor, we decided to explore if Svelte could help us solve both challenges at once.
+For us, that moment came when Svelte 5's release candidate coincided with our plans to rebuild our platform for enterprise customers.
+Our existing React application, particularly its graphic editor component, was struggling with performance issues that were becoming increasingly difficult to manage.
+This convergence presented an opportunity: could migrating to Svelte help us address both our immediate performance bottlenecks and our long-term platform goals?

 Our small team took a cautious approach.
 First, we added a Svelte component to our React app.
 Then we rebuilt an entire page.
 Finally, we set up a SvelteKit app that could use our existing React components.
 Each step worked better than expected and delivered real improvements.

-This guide shares what we learned: how to connect the two frameworks, what problems to watch for, and the concrete benefits that made the effort worthwhile.
-If you're stuck with a React app that's becoming hard to maintain, this shows how to move forward without risking everything at once.
+Hi, I'm David 👋, an engineering lead at [dipp](https://www.withdipp.com/en-us/), where we help brands automate digital content creation.
+Our platform simplifies design tasks and fosters team collaboration – a mission directly impacted by the performance and maintainability of our tools.

+In this guide, I'll share the practical lessons from our journey: how we integrated React and Svelte 5, the challenges we encountered, and the benefits that justified the effort.
+If your team is facing similar hurdles with a complex React application, this provides a roadmap for migrating incrementally without disrupting your product or overwhelming your team.

 Skip to [part two](#part-2-migrate) for the technical details.